Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

 Life insurance is often a critical component of a business succession plan.
 If you are a business owner or partner, life insurance can provide business continuity funds, cover expenses, pay off debts, and ensure a smooth ownership transition.
-It can also compensate for losing a key employee, providing financial stability during adjustment.
+It can also compensate for losing a key employee, providing financial stability during the adjustment.

 If you have co-signed debts, such as loans or credit cards, life insurance can protect your co-signers from being burdened with the full responsibility of repayment.
 The death benefit can be used to settle these debts, relieving your loved ones from potential financial strain.